luponix/-Overload-Autoorder-selection/README.md

  Additional Options:
  * Mod:   -> turns this mod on or off, when turning the mod on it also sets "Primary Autoselect" to "Never"
- * Alert: -> Displays a warning and plays a sound if a Devastator gets autoselected as its the weapon that kills you easily if spamming the fire button @Zorc #Prevent Old Dads to blow themselves up
+ * Alert: -> Displays a warning and plays a sound if a Devastator gets autoselected as its the weapon that kills you easily if spamming the fire button @Zorc
  * Swap To: -> This sets wether autoorder swaps to the highest available(HIGHEST) or the picked up(PICKUP) weapon if the swap is valid (the picked up weapon is higher than the current one)
  //Is not in the current version